Visual art of the United States: 20th century

 Controversy soon became a way of life for American artists.
 In fact, much of American painting and sculpture since 1900 has been a series of revolts against tradition.
-"To hell with the artistic values," announced Robert Henri (1865–1929).
-He was the leader of what critics called the Ashcan school of painting, after the group's portrayals of the squalid aspects of city life.
+"To hell with the artistic values," announced Robert Henri.
+He was the leader of what critics called the Ashcan School of painting, after the group's portrayals of the squalid aspects of city life.

 American realism became the new direction for American visual artists at the turn of the 20th century.
 The Ashcan painters George Bellows, Everett Shinn, George Benjamin Luks, William Glackens, and John Sloan were among those who developed socially conscious imagery in their works.
-The photographer Alfred Stieglitz (1864–1946) led the Photo-Secession movement, which created pathways for photography as an emerging art form.
+Photographer Alfred Stieglitz led the Photo-Secession movement which created pathways for photography as an emerging art form.

-Soon the Ashcan school artists gave way to modernists arriving from Europe—the cubists and abstract painters promoted by Stieglitz at his 291 Gallery in New York City.
+Ashcan School artists gave way to modernists arriving from Europe—the cubists and abstract painters promoted by Stieglitz at his 291 Gallery in New York City.
 John Marin, Marsden Hartley, Alfred Henry Maurer, Arthur B. Carles, Arthur Dove, Henrietta Shore, Stuart Davis, Wilhelmina Weber, Stanton Macdonald-Wright, Morgan Russell, Patrick Henry Bruce, Andrew Dasburg, Georgia O'Keeffe, and Gerald Murphy were some important early American modernist painters.
 Early modernist sculptors in America include William Zorach, Elie Nadelman, and Paul Manship.
 Florine Stettheimer developed an extremely personal faux-naif style.

 After World War I many American artists rejected the modern trends emanating from the Armory Show and European influences such as those from the School of Paris.
 Instead they chose to adopt various—in some cases academic—styles of realism in depicting American urban and rural scenes.
 Grant Wood, Reginald Marsh, Guy Pène du Bois, and Charles Sheeler exemplify the realist tendency in different ways.
 Sheeler and the modernists Charles Demuth and Ralston Crawford were referred to as Precisionists for their sharply defined renderings of machines and architectural forms.
 Edward Hopper, who studied under Henri, developed an individual style of realism by concentrating on light and form, and avoiding overt social content.